Patricia Lockwood: Career

-No One Is Talking About This

-Riverhead Books published Lockwood's debut novel, No One Is Talking About This, in February 2021.
+Riverhead also published Lockwood's debut novel, No One Is Talking About This, in February 2021.
 It was simultaneously released by Bloomsbury in the UK.
 The book follows an unnamed female protagonist's interactions with a virtual platform called "the portal."
+Lockwood has acknowledged that much of the second part of No One Is Talking About This was inspired by real-life events surrounding her niece Lena, the first person diagnosed in utero with Proteus syndrome.
 Writing for The New York Review of Books, Clair Wills praised the novel as "an arch descendant of Austen's socio-literary style — a novel of observation, crossed with a memoir of a family crisis, and written as a prose poem, steeped in metaphor."
 In The Wall Street Journal, Emily Bobrow called the novel "artful" and "an intimate and moving portrait of love and grief."
-It won the 2022 Dylan Thomas Prize, was shortlisted for the 2021 Booker Prize, and was one of the New York Times' 10 Best Books of 2021.
+It won the 2022 Dylan Thomas Prize, was shortlisted for the 2021 Booker Prize, and was one of the New York Times 10 Best Books of 2021.
+In 2024, The Atlantic included No One Is Talking About This among its Great American Novels.